 Only after weeks or months of consistent success in the first two tiers should you delegate live conversations.
 This privilege is earned.
 By this point, the hire has demonstrated a deep understanding of your brand and customer.
 You can now train them to handle initial discovery calls, freeing your time for closing deals and strategic growth.

-Once you identify a promising candidate through this tiered approach, you must formalize the relationship with a legal structure that protects your business—especially when hiring internationally.
+Once you identify a promising candidate through this tiered approach, you must formalize the relationship with a legal structure that protects your business, especially when hiring internationally.
+If the real bottleneck is still admin execution rather than pipeline creation, How to Onboard a New Virtual Assistant Effectively is often the better first system to build.

 While this is not legal advice, authorities worldwide generally assess the degree of control you exert.
 To maintain a clear contractor relationship, ensure they control the how and when of their work, use their own primary equipment, and are responsible for their own taxes.
 You define the what—the deliverables.